Malone (film)

 Malone is a 1987 American action thriller film starring Burt Reynolds in the eponymous role alongside Cliff Robertson, Cynthia Gibb, Lauren Hutton, Scott Wilson, and Kenneth McMillan.
-It is an adaptation of William P. Wingate's novel Shotgun, written by Christopher Frank and Rudy Wurlitzer, and directed by Harley Cokeliss (credited under his birth name Harley Cokliss).
+It is an adaptation of William Wingate's novel Shotgun, written by Christopher Frank and Rudy Wurlitzer, and directed by Harley Cokeliss (credited under his birth name Harley Cokliss).

 Plot

 Richard Malone is a covert CIA operative specializing in assassinations, but has grown disillusioned with his line of work and suddenly resigns, much to the chagrin of his superiors.
 Malone begins driving aimlessly before his Ford Mustang breaks down in a rural Oregon valley.
 Malone pushes it to a gas station and garage owned by Paul Barlow, who runs the station with his 17-year-old daughter Jo.
 Barlow suggests the fastest way to repair the car is to tow it 60 miles to a larger service station.
 Malone opts to wait for the necessary parts to arrive.
 Paul invites Malone to stay in the spare room.
 Malone and Paul become friends as they discuss their respective military service in the Vietnam War.

 Jo snoops through Malone's possessions, finding a handgun.
 Malone helps Paul with his repair work and sizes up the town, which is under the thumb of Charles Delaney, who buys up all the property he can and forces people to sell if they first refuse.
 Outwardly a respectable and affluent businessman, Delaney is, in fact, a white nationalist leading a group of terrorist cells throughout the country, turning the property he buys into havens for his cause.
 A group of Delaney's thugs harass Malone and Jo on a bridge and refuse to let them pass.
 Malone defends himself when he is attacked.
 He severely beats the ringleader, Dan Bollard, sending him to the hospital.
 Dan's brother, Calvin, is goaded into killing Malone by Delaney's right-hand man Madrid.
 Calvin tries to shoot Malone at the local barber shop, but Malone shoots and kills Calvin instead.